piotrosz/personal-site/content/posts/001-Implement-containerized-solutions.md

 - ARM template - recommended if need to export additional Az resources (e.g. Az Files)
 - YAML - recommended if only ACI

+### Resource allocation

+In resource group, each instance requests resource (like CPU).

+### Networking

+Container groups share IP address & port namespace.

+### Storage

+Mount volume within container group, then map to specific path in each container.

+Supported volumes:
+- Azure file share
+- Secret
+- Empty directory
+- Cloned git repo

+### Restart policies

+- Always - default
+- Never - run at most once
+- OnFailure - process <> 0

+ACI starts the container, and then stops it when its application, or script, exits.
+When Azure Container Instances stops a container whose restart policy is `Never` or `OnFailure`, the container's status is set to `Terminated`.

+### Environment variables

+### Mount Azure File Share

 ## Create solutions by using Azure Container Apps